 How to Get Ready for an Agent to List Your Home

 Most people figure they'll get a real estate agent to sell their home.
 But what they may not realize is that they need to get the real estate agent sold on their home.
-Yes, it's up to you to make a good first impression, and to ready the place for your listing agent to advertise.
-When it comes to listing a home, most agents prefer a property to be in tip-top condition, worthy of photographs.
+Yes, it's up to you to make a good first impression.
+Whether it's tidying up the grounds, getting the interior camera-ready or designating a space for you two to work in, these tricks should get your property in tip-top condition, ready for an agent to advertise.

 Create Curb Appeal